 Closing Thoughts on Critical Thinking

 Just after the election of POTUS45, the message about the need to produce change at the local law level was a loud one.
-The term system change is not used often, but it was described.
-An idea like “ranked-choice voting” could become law in the cities, expand to county state legislatures.
+The term system change is not often used, but ideas like “ranked-choice voting” could become law in the cities and expand to county state legislatures.
 The proponents can then argue for it to become part of a national election system as federal law.
+On the other hand, in localities throughout the nation, the conservative idea of “resentment” or that something’s being taken away leads strongly to a “ends justifies means” set of policies concerning regulations governing voting and voting districts.

 The system change example given most often was the demand to make law governing marriage far more inclusive.
 The changes began locally but rapidly across the United States, concluding with a Supreme Court ruling.
 Marriage, women’s rights, voting, health, banking, consumer rights, and so on have important actionable components that go from local to national or global.